harshpatil2567/DropKart/README.md

 # DropKart - A Decentralized Peer-To-Peer Hyperlocal Delivery App For Public Welfare
 🔍 <b>Brief Project Description</b>

-PeerDrop is a decentralized, peer-to-peer hyperlocal delivery platform that empowers individuals to send and deliver packages in their neighborhood — without relying on centralized, commission-heavy platforms.
+DropKart is a decentralized, peer-to-peer hyperlocal delivery platform that empowers individuals to send and deliver packages in their neighborhood — without relying on centralized, commission-heavy platforms.

 With a mobile-first, real-time interface, anyone can become a sender or a delivery agent.
 Small tasks like sending lunch to school, delivering forgotten keys, or moving documents across town can now be completed quickly, affordably, and directly — by people in the community.

-Built as a Progressive Web App (PWA) with a focus on speed, simplicity, and decentralization, PeerDrop connects people — not platforms.
+Built as a Progressive Web App (PWA) with a focus on speed, simplicity, and decentralization, DropKart connects people — not platforms.

 🌟 <b><u>Key Features</u></b>
 🔐 <b>Phone-Based OTP Authentication</b>